oatlog/oatlog/doc/report/main.typ

 // it is actually unclear what exactly the weaknesses are with aegraphs, and therefore very hard to
 // explain.

+/*
 == Relational databases and Datalog

-#TODO[e-graphs as relational databases is discovered "recently" provide year/citation]

 #TODO[is this suitable for people who don't know databases or Datalog?]

-#TODO[add paragraph mentioning how databases have been a useful tool, what indexes are, why they are
+#TODO[add paragraph mentioning how databases have been a useful tool, what indexes are, why they are useful]
-  useful]

 Recent developments in e-graphs for equality saturation @relationalematching @eqlog_algorithm @egglog have shown that adding indexes to e-graph pattern-matching creates a structure that is very similar to